jimtheenchanter/ictskills2assignment/README.md

 ### `npm install`
 ### `npm start`

+NB: For authentication and logon please initalise mockJWT from

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.